doubledutch/cli/README.md

 ### Commands

 ```
-init               initializes a new DoubleDutch feature in the current empty folder
+init               initializes a new DoubleDutch extension in the current empty folder

-install <eventID>  installs the DoubleDutch feature to an event
+install <eventID>  installs the DoubleDutch extension to an event

 login              sets your DoubleDutch developer account credentials

-publish            publishes the DoubleDutch feature in the current folder
+publish            publishes the DoubleDutch extension in the current folder
 ```